digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

 Which party should create and sign the lifecycle rules and events?
 ==================================================================

-In the simplified scenario for this tutorial we have used the bank as both the *issuer* and *depository* for the instruments involved.
-In a real-world case instruments and their corresponding lifecycle rules and events would be maintained by an actual issuer, with the depository acting as a 3rd-party trust anchor.
+In the simplified scenario for this tutorial, we have used the bank as both the *issuer* and *depository* for the instruments involved.
+In a real-world case, instruments and their corresponding lifecycle rules and events would be maintained by an actual issuer, with the depository acting as a 3rd-party trust anchor.